RepoWeaver/MateBook-X-Pro-2020-OpenCore/README.md

 - Select the newly created device in the menu bar
 - Enjoy your music!

-## Note From espitgn:
+## Disabling CFG Lock and enabling DVMT 64 (BIOS patches):

 There is the possibility of disabling CFG Lock and enabling dvmt 64.
-There is a power management improvement disabling CFG Lock which is quite good.
-The procedure (Customising BIOS) is quite easy to follow.
+Disabling CFG Lock allows a better power management improvement.
+Enabling DVMT 64 allows 4K resolution in external screen.
+Both procedures (Customizing BIOS) are quite easy to follow, but you have to do very carefully and could brick your MBXP if you don't follow them step by step.
+Use them at your own risk!

 (look at [this link](https://github.com/ske1996/Matebook-x-pro-2019-Hackintosh-newest/blob/main/readme-en.md#after-installation): "How to disable CFG Lock" and "Change dvmt to 64 mb" in "After installation" section).